thusharkn/Isometric-CAD-Models/README.md

 # Isometric-CAD-Models
-## ''Assemblies made using Solid Edge 2020''
+Drafted the parts seperately and then assembled them together.
-Drafted the parts seperately and then aseembled them together.
+Used Isometric Assembly tool in Solid Edge 2020